MatheusPaivaa/CurvatureML/README.md

 #### Model Implementation (./models)

-This project includes the implementation of four different models for curvature estimation.
+This project includes the implementation of five different models for curvature estimation.
 Each model has its own dedicated directory, following a standardized structure:

 - **Train:** Contains the script used to train the model.
 - **Test:** Contains the script used to test the model on a specific face and plot the results.
 - **Tune:** Contains scripts for hyperparameter tuning, allowing you to optimize the model’s performance by adjusting key parameters.
+- **Trained Model:** Stores the trained models in .pkl format for future use and evaluation.

 **Note:** Only the input folder name and the test files need to be changed as needed.
 The rest of the structure and scripts should remain consistent across different models.